In the past few years, Mirrorless cameras have really started to rival DSLRs. What are the differences between the two? Let’s find out!

 DSLRs Have Larger Sensors Than Mirrorless Cameras

-Earlier the best full frame sensors could only be found in larger & heavier old-school DSLR bodies.
+Earlier, the best full-frame sensors could only be found in the larger and heavier old-school DSLR bodies.

-Sony’s awesome Alpha A7 line packs one of the best full frame sensors available into an interchangeable lens camera.
+Sony’s impressive Alpha A7 line packs one of the finest full-frame sensors into an interchangeable lens camera.

 Mirrorless Cameras Deliver Less Battery Life

 True.
-When you reduce size you reduce the amount of space you have for batteries.
+When you reduce the size, you also reduce the space available for batteries.

-In the case of a Mirrorless, because the idea is to create a much smaller camera body with that beautiful full-frame sensor, you’ll often find as much as 50% less battery time.
+In the case of mirrorless cameras, with the objective being to create a much more compact body while retaining that beautiful full-frame sensor, you’ll often find up to 50% less battery life.

 Mirrorless Autofocus Is Inferior